bazelbuild/rules_webtesting/sauce.md

 # Running Web Tests with Sauce Labs

+There are two Sauce browsers defined and used by tests.

+1.  //browsers/sauce:chrome-win10, requires that SauceConnect is already running.

+2.  //browsers/sauce:chrome-win10-connect, will start an instance of SauceConnect for each browser target.

+## //browsers/sauce:chrome-win10 tests

 Before starting the tests you need to export some environment variables and start Sauce Connect.
 You can dowload Sauce Connect at https://wiki.saucelabs.com/display/DOCS/Setting+Up+Sauce+Connect+Proxy